zhou-dong/zhou-dong.github.io/_posts/study/2015-10-13-information-flow-processing.md

     - In many IFP scenarios, in fact, information received from sources has an associated degree of uncertainty.
 As an example, if sources were only able to provide rounded data [Wasserkrug et al. 2008], the system could associate such data with a level of uncertainty instead of accepting it as a precise information.
     - Engines allow different types of information items in the same flow.

+6. Time Model

+    - With the term time model we refer to the relationship between the information items flowing into the IFP engine and the passing of time.
+More precisely, we refer to the ability of the IFP system of associating some kind of happened-before relationship to information items.
+    - There is the case of systems that associate items with an interval, i.e., two timestamps taken from a global time, usually representing: the time when the related event started, the time when it ended.
+In this case, depending on the semantics associated with intervals, a total or a partial ordering among items can be defined.

 ---